 WHO ELSE HAVE YOU PLAYED WITH/OPENED FOR?
 As a kid I got to jam with blues legend Roy Battle, who was Billie Holliday's drummer back in the day AND a Tuskeegee Airman!
-Since then, I've also opened for Jonny Lang, Moe, the Nighthawks, Southern Culture on the Skids, Teddy Gentry from Alabama, Vertical Horizon, and I'm probably forgetting another half-dozen or so.
-And I got to play with some incredible people while making my new record "Ugly Babies", like KD Lang's keyboardist and bandleader Daniel Clarke (Daniel also played with Ryan Adams), drummer Dusty Ray Simmons and guitarist Mark Williams.
+Since then, I've also opened for Jonny Lang, Moe, the Nighthawks, Gin Blossoms, Southern Culture on the Skids, Teddy Gentry from Alabama, Vertical Horizon, and I'm probably forgetting another half-dozen or so.
+And I got to play with some incredible people while making my new record "Ugly Babies", like KD Lang's keyboardist and bandleader Daniel Clarke (Daniel also plays with Ryan Adams), drummer Dusty Ray Simmons and guitarist Mark Williams.
 The songwriting and recording sessions were amazing.

 SPEAKING OF SONGWRITING, WHO HAVE YOU WRITTEN FOR?
 There's a song on my new EP Ugly Babies called Shine On Me that I originally wrote for my nephew, Tyler Merna.
 Tyler is a young Disney and Broadway actor, and needed something for screen tests that fit his age better than John Legend songs.
 Since I am 12 years old emotionally, they commissioned me to help. that.
 Beyond Tyler, I've written for Trop Rocker Chris Sacks, and Keith Thompson, and scores and music beds for other 3rd party projects.